wguldin/portfolio/work/_posts/2020-01-20-scaling-up-a-design-organization.md

 Once we had a UI Engineer on staff, we were able to quickly setup a shared design system, and this effort worked well enough, we were able to make a case for scaling this into an entire frontend product team dedicated to creating an excellent, consistent user experience across 25+ product team

-{% include image.html name="structure-2.png" caption="In this cross-functional model, our UX Researcher and Frontend team were able to help our designers implement design & research best practices." %}
+{% include image.html alt="Revised team structure" name="structure-2.png" caption="In this cross-functional model, our UX Researcher and Frontend team were able to help our designers implement design & research best practices." %}

 This team was also able to: